Effects of Hurricane Katrina in New Orleans: Background

-On August 29, 2005, the flood walls and levees catastrophically failed throughout the metro area.
-Many collapsed well below design thresholds (e.g., 17th Street and London Canals).
-Others (like the Industrial Canal) collapsed after a brief period of overtopping caused “scouring” or erosion of the earthen levee walls.
-In eastern New Orleans, levees along the Gulf Intracoastal Waterway failed in several places because they were built with sand and erodible materials instead of clay, an obvious construction flaw.
+On August 29, 2005, flood walls and levees catastrophically failed throughout the metro area.
+Some collapsed well below design thresholds (17th Street and London Avenue Canals and also the northeast breach of the Industrial Canal).
+Others collapsed after a brief period of overtopping (southeast breach of the Industrial Canal) caused scouring or erosion of the earthen levee walls.
+In April 2007, the American Society of Civil Engineers issued its report and determined the flooding of New Orleans to be "the worst engineering catastrophe in US History."